 Only four people were able to use the law before the Commonwealth overturned it and imposed a ban on the ACT and NT ever discussing the issue again.

-With that ban now lifted, the ACT government has said it will consider a VAD law in the second half of 2023.
+With that ban now lifted, the ACT government has issued a discussion paper and embarked on a consultation process on proposed legislation with the view of introducing a Bill to parliament in the second half of 2023.